duckietown/book-opmanual-duckiedrone/src/rpi-power/instructions.md

 ## Put Heat Sinks on Raspberry Pi

-Attach the heat sinks to the Pi as shown in the pictures.
+Attach the heat sinks to the Raspberry Pi as shown in the pictures.

 ```{figure} ../_images/rpi-power/rpi_top_heatsink.png
 :width: 400px